CaDatPitt/documentation/05-data-extraction-and-transformation-workflow.md

       |__ requirements.txt
 ```

-If your directory tree is not structured as above or you have not downloaded all of the listed Python files, the script will not run successfully.
+If your directory tree is not structured as above or you have not downloaded all of the listed Python files, the program will not run successfully.

 Within the 'source-data' directory, create a subdirectory for each separate collection.
 The best practice is to create the name as all lowercase, with no spaces (you can use dashes or underscores instead of spaces).